r-lyeh-archived/JXMLex/README.md

 Cons: JXMLex files are larger than their JXML counterparts.

 Pros: JXMLex is a richer superset of JXML.
 JXML tools can still parse JXMLex files.
-Cons: JXMLex attributes are a lossy conversion from JSON per se.
-If you need to retrieve original lossless name, then read @son attribute instead.
+Cons: JXMLex attributes are lossy converted from JSON.
+Read @son attribute to retrieve original name instead.

 TL;DR
 =====

 - Use JXML when a loss-less JSON representation is required (details at http://github.com/r-lyeh/JXML).
 - Use JXML when size matters (details at http://github.com/r-lyeh/JXML).
-- Use JXMLex when complex XPath statements are going to be made (details below).
+- Use JXMLex when complex XPath statements are going to be made (see details below).
-- Use JXMLex when size of target XML is not mandatory (details below).
+- Use JXMLex when ease of use and flexibility are mandatory (see details below).

 Notes
 =====